A Review of Speech-centric Trustworthy Machine Learning: Privacy, Safety, and Fairness

 \subsection{Hardware Solutions}

 Compared with algorithmic mitigation in speech-centric applications, fewer research papers work on hardware solutions.
 Based on the sampled literature, we divide the hardware solution into sensing strategies and trust computing environments.
 In the context of audio sensing, \citet{kumar2015sound} aimed to improve the privacy of audio data recorded from wearables by audio subsample and audio shredding on the device.
 Specifically, audio shredding was to randomize the sequence of recorded audio features.
 These two sensing strategies promised to provide useful audio features that were secure from reconstruction attacks.
+Additionally, \citet{feng2018tiles} introduced a wearable audio solution that enhances privacy through sampling low-level acoustic characteristics instead of raw audio samples to study workplace stress (\citet{mundnich2020tiles, yau2022tiles}).
 On the other hand, there has been a growing interest in recent years in using a trusted computing environment (TEE) in speech-centric applications.
 For example, VoiceGuard by \citet{brasser18_interspeech} was one of the first works demonstrating the use of Intel SGX, a widely available TEE implementation, on the ASR application.
 Last but not least, \citet{bayerl2020offline} built a TEE architecture called Offline Model Guard (OMG) that allowed running KWS tasks on the pre-dominant mobile computing platform ARM.